tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 I let Knox out to pee and walked around the car, pleased that there were no new dents.
 At least I hadn’t crashed into anything during my blackout.

 The Gym was closed, so I headed to a gas station and washed up in the single stall bathroom.
 I groaned, looking in the cracked mirror, trying to find any remnants of humanity in the bony sack of skin staring back at me.
 I hardly recognized myself.
-Gaunt.
-Malnourished.
+Gaunt and haggard.
 Salt-and-pepper whiskers.
 Looking way older than my forty-five years.

 I poked the spongy bags beneath my eyes.

 BANG!
 BANG!

 I jumped as the rusty lock rattled.
-Somebody was pounding on the door.
+Someone was pounding on the door.

 “Occupied,” I said.